ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - The Desert Eagle and Micro SMG are now using their unique sounds when viewing them (required modifying the animation dictionary "missgunlockup.wad")
 - Restored the temporary ban from the gun shop when attacking the owner in TLAD/TBoGT
 - Chinatown gun shop: Fixed a small bug where the wrong voice lines is used after exiting when not buying something
-- Workaround for TLAD Heli Tours, now pilot voice lines trigger time won't be messed up due to Johnny's voice text clear issue
+- Workaround for TLAD Heli Tours, now pilot voice trigger time won't be affected due to Johnny voice text clear issue
 - Restored voice lines from Luis, he'll now respond to what the pilot tells him about the landmarks during the tour
-- Restored Uptown Riders' own voice lines in TLAD arm wrestling minigame (used to use Angels of Death's voice lines)
+- Restored Uptown Riders' own voice lines in arm wrestling minigame (used to use Angels of Death's voice lines)
 - Restored Clay's voice lines, now he will respond to Johnny's arrival in hang out friend activity
-- Restored Jim, Terry, Clay own voice lines in TLAD hi-lo cards minigame
+- Restored Jim, Terry, Clay own voice lines in hi-lo cards minigame
 - Fixed the busker script terminates too early in TBoGT, now Luis can give money to busker normally
 - Fixed several motorcycles use incorrect paying animation at toll station in TBoGT
 - Fixed ilyena call and brycebug content can't trigger after load the save (From ilyena's random character mission and stubbs' job)
 - Fixed PlayboyX/Dwayne execute animations can't be played properly on high framerates in IV mission "The Holland Play..."
-- Fixed one camera's scripted Depth of Field intensity can't be cleared when it's skipped in Phil's mission "Catch the Wave"
+- Fixed one shot's scripted depth of field can't be cleared when it's skipped in Phil's mission "Catch the Wave"
 - Fixed the FIB arriving too early at the abandoned mansion in Phil's mission "To live and die in Alderney"
 - Fixed the heli climb QTE being impossible on really high framerates
 - Workaround for a bug where Niko dies after being kicked off of Dimitri's helicopter and falling into the water (Deal Ending)
 - Workaround for a bug where Jacob crashes the Annihilator on high framerates (Deal Ending)
 - Workaround for a bug where Turismo fails to hit Jeff on high framerates in Jeff's final mission
-- Workaround for burned AOD won't trigger ragdoll behavior on high frame rates in TLAD mission "Action/Reaction"
+- Workaround for burned AOD won't trigger ragdoll behavior on high framerates in TLAD mission "Action/Reaction"
 - Fixed TLAD intro scripted cutscene's cut off distant world in several shots

 ### Episodic content